 Because it is the gateway to the rest of the body, the mouth contains one of the most significant microbiomes.
 It is the first meeting place between the outside environment and your body, so it is important to understand what kinds of bacteria hang out in there.

 The oral microbiota can be categorized into 3 general groups:

 - Symbiotic (positive relationship–they give us as good as they get from us);

 - Commensal (most bacteria simply live within and on us);

 - Pathogenic (disease-causing).

-Recognition of the balance and shifts of these bacterial groups is essential to sustaining an optimally healthy mouth.
-They are especially important in the formation and understanding of plaque, one of the most prevalent substances in our mouths.
+Recognizing the balance and shifts of these bacterial groups is an important part of maintaining a healthy mouth.
+These bacteria are especially important in the formation of plaque: one of the most prevalent substances in our mouths.

 For those that don’t know, plaque is the whitish film that you may find under your fingernail after scraping it against your tooth.
-“Plaque” is a horrid-sounding word (similar to “moist”) that aptly fits this sticky deposit on teeth in which bacteria proliferate.
+“Plaque” is a nasty-sounding word (similar to “moist”) that aptly fits this film in which bacteria grow.
 Plaque is viewed negatively because, if not managed properly, it can lead to tooth erosion and the first stage of cavities (aka caries).
-However, plaque formation is inevitable and it is important to note its general life cycle.
+However, plaque formation is inevitable, and it is therefore important to understand its general life cycle.